Intef III

 The name of Intef III was once inscribed in the mountains of Silsileh.
 The fact that he was the son of Intef II can be confirmed by the biographical detail found in the tomb of the treasurer Tjetjy: "Then, when his son assumed his place, Horus, Nakht-neb-Tepnefer, King of Upper and Lower Egypt, Son of Re, Intef, fashioner of beauty, living like Re, forever, I followed him to all his good seats of pleasure."

-Queen Aoh or Iah was Intef III's main wife while Henite was his second wife.
+Queen Aoh or Iah was Intef III's principal wife, while Henite was his second wife.
 Queen Aoh was the mother of his successor, Montuhotep II, who successfully reunited Egypt.
-Queen Aoh was his sister as some inscriptions describe her as the king’s mother and also the king’s daughter.
-Like the inscription in the tomb of Neferu II, wife of Montuhotep II, where she was depicted as the king’s daughter and Iah or Aoh had been mentioned as her mother.
+Queen Aoh was also his sister, as some inscriptions describe her as both the king's mother and daughter; for example, the inscription in the tomb of Neferu II, wife of Montuhotep II, depicts her as the king's daughter and mentions Iah or Aoh as her mother.

 Epilogue: The Death Of Intef III

-The tomb resembles that of Intef II and consists of a 75 m (246 ft) wide and 85–90 m (279–295 ft) long courtyard on a northwest-southeast axis facing a canal.
-The courtyard leads to a large double-pillared facade totaling 48 columns with many more chambers located behind this pillar.
+The tomb resembles Intef II's, consisting of a 75 m (246 ft) wide and 85–90 m (279–295 ft) long courtyard on a northwest-southeast axis facing a canal.
+The courtyard leads to a double-pillared facade totaling 48 columns, with many more chambers behind this pillar.